dreal/dreal3/doc/generate_static_bmc_binary.md

 shared libraries during the runtime if used.
 Fortunately, we don't use those functions and you can simply ignore those warnings.
 You can find details about this warning at http://stackoverflow.com/a/3087067.

+Note that it does not work on OS X. See http://stackoverflow.com/a/3801032 for details.